 Other than the recently completed private placement all of our funding to date has been generated from loans from our officers and directors.
-During the next twelve months we anticipate that we will have sufficient funds to proceed only with basic administrative operations and incremental operations with respect to our investment in in4 Ltd, the the continued development of our RiverPower technology.
+During the next twelve months we anticipate that we will have sufficient funds to proceed only with basic administrative operations and incremental operations with respect to our investment in in4 Ltd.

-All other technologies in our portfolio are currently on hold until we realize revenue from our investment in in4 Ltd or RiverPower.
-As of June 30, 2010, the Company has only realized limited revenues from the TothTelescope project, which has been discontinued, and has not realized any revenues from the other inventions.
+All other technologies in our portfolio are currently on hold until we realize revenue from our investment in in4 Ltd. As of March 31, 2011, the Company has only realized limited revenues from the TothTelescope project, which has been discontinued, and has not realized any revenues from the other inventions.
 In addition we only have limited funds available to continue acquiring and developing the diverse number of technologies available to us, to continue research and development efforts with respect to our current technologies and to fully implement our business plan.
 If we do not obtain the funds necessary for us to continue our business activities we may need to curtail or cease our operations until such time as we have sufficient funds.